Porting an Existing Game

 There are ongoing efforts to make porting an existing game to Rojo more automatic.
 Currently, the most developed tool for this is rbxlx-to-rojo.

-Another option for porting an existing game is to use Remodel, which allows deep customization and would be suitable for porting a large, complex game.
+Another option for porting an existing game is to use Lune, which allows deep customization and would be suitable for porting a large, complex game.

 Migrating Away from Rojo